Alice C. Linsley

 The terms for ritual purity in Sumerian, Akkadian, Biblical Hebrew, Hittite, and Ugaritic are related to the idea of radiance.
 (See The Semantics of Purity in the Ancient Near East, p.
 5.)
 The ancient Nilotes associated purity with the radiance of the sun, the emblem of the High God Re.
 (Re means "Father" in ancient Egyptian.)

 Ra's bull in the sky is symbolized by the Sun.
 In the Ancient Pyramid Texts (2400-2000 BC) the King addresses the celestial bull saying, "Hail to you, Bull of Re who has four horns, a horn of yours in the west, a horn of yours in the east, a horn of yours in the south, and a horn of yours in the north!
 Bend down this western horn of yours for me that I may pass."

 The rising sun represents resurrection, and the deceased king seeks passage to the place of immortality in the sky (duat), among the imperishable stars.
-He is recognized as a "pure Westerner" who has come from Nekhen (Falcon City), the oldest known site of Horite Hebrew worship.
+He is recognized as a "pure Westerner" who has come from Nekhen, the oldest known site of Horite Hebrew worship.

 According to the Pyramid Texts, Utterance 205, the Great Bull smites the enemies of Re.
 This is expressed in the Pyramid Texts, Utterance 388: "Horus has shattered (tbb, crushed) the mouth of the serpent with the sole of his foot."
 Those words are echoed in Genesis 3:1, the first messianic prophesy of the Bible.